 1. General questions

-- Is the student missing from the campus, his or her family residence, or another location?
+- Is the student missing from the campus, their family residence, or another location?

 - Is there a witness to or physical evidence of an abduction or other foul play?